TurtleP/love-experiments/README.md

 ## LÖVE Experiments

 This repository will house some experiments I do in the LÖVE framework.
-There will be three folders: CTR (3DS), HAC (Switch), and PC.
-3DS and Switch will have their own resolutions and require the nëst library to function.
-Furthemore, (some of) the console examples will need to be ran on the device hardware, depending on what it is.
+Each one is housed inside its respective module folder.
+The folders labeled `_ctr` and `_hac` within a module represent testing specific for Nintendo 3DS and Nintendo Switch.
+This may require use of the physical hardware, depending on the example.
+Otherwise, you can use the nëst library.